 Unable to save hosts file because access denied?

 This is a common error users receive when they try to edit the hosts file without admin rights and cannot save the hosts file after editing.
-What you need to do is to get permission to edit the hosts file in Windows 10.
+What you need to do is to get permission to edit the hosts file in Windows 11 and Windows 10.

 This can be done by running Notepad as administrator first, then navigate to and open the hosts file from within Notepad.
 If Notepad has admin rights, you should be able to save the hosts file normally by pressing CTRL + S.